valisoftworks/react-apply-darkmode/README.md

 ## Credits

-This React package was created by [Victor Li](https://github.com/victorli08), an avid and longtime user of the Dark Reader extension.
+Package created by [Victor Li](https://github.com/victorli08), an avid and longtime user of the Dark Reader extension.

 This project was made possible by open source code from [@darkreader/darkreader](https://github.com/darkreader/darkreader).
 If you like